edouardb/accumulo-saltstack-pillar/README.rst

           fs.trash.interval:
             value: 60

-Where the core-te part will appear in core-site.xml as:
+Where the core-site part will appear in core-site.xml as:
 ::

     <property>